SDG223157/unified_prombank_mcp/ADMIN_SETUP_GUIDE.md

 The admin role allows users to:
 - Delete public prompts created by other users
+- Update public prompts created by other users
-- Regular users can only delete their own prompts
+- Regular users can only delete/update their own prompts
-- Private prompts can only be deleted by their owners (even admins cannot delete private prompts they don't own)
+- Private prompts can only be deleted/updated by their owners (even admins cannot delete/update private prompts they don't own)

 ## Setting Up Admin Users